 Uber drivers must also pay for any other costs associated with their car.
 This means the necessary expenses like gas, insurance, monthly payments and interest all come out of your pocket, not out of the company like a taxi depot.
 And, unlike taxi drivers, Uber encourages its customers not to tip their driver.
 So, for the majority of would-be Uber drivers, a car loan is the affordable way to deal with the bulk of those expenses.

 While it’s likely that you’re prepared for extra car expenses like gas and insurance, have you considered any of the following expenses that might not be so obvious.

 - Repair and maintenance costs.
 The wear tear associated with using your car as an Uber driver means you’ll need to maintain your car on a regular basis and keep an eye out for any repairs or damages that need to be taken care of.

 - Used vehicle inspection costs.
 If you plan on using a used vehicle as an Uber driver, in most Provinces it’s a legal requirement that you get your car inspected.
-For more information on used vehicle inspection requirements for Uber drivers, check out this article written by our friends at RepairMatch (P.s.
-If you live in the GTA, RepairMatch is currently offering our readers a 10% discount if you book a service through them, use the code LC10).
+For more information check out the used vehicle inspection requirements for Uber drivers.

 Getting an Auto Loan for Uber